-As part of Tom Baker’s final season, as the Fourth Doctor.
-Part of 1980/81 – season 18 was devoted to a running 3 episode story-arc later to be known as “the E-Space trilogy”.
+As part of the Fourth Doctor’s (Tom Baker’s) – final season.
+Part of 1980/81 – season 18, was devoted to a running three-episode story-arc later to be known as – “the E-Space trilogy”.

-Adric was an Alzarian boy, who the Doctor met on the planet Alzarius in Full Circle when he found a colony of humanoids living and repairing a crashed spacefreighter.
+Adric – was an Alzarian boy, (who the Fourth Doctor met) on the planet Alzarius in Full Circle.
+The Doctor found a colony of humanoids, living and repairing a crashed spacefreighter.

-The E-Space Trilogy had an overriding theme, throughout it’s 3 episodes – of decay and entropy.
-From the decaying rocket, in which the Vampires dwell in State of Decay to the Tharil’s tumbledown castle; in Warriors’ Gate.
+The E-Space Trilogy, had an overriding theme, throughout it’s three stories; of decay and entropy.
+From the decaying rocket, in which the Vampires dwell – in State of Decay.
+To the Tharil’s tumbledown castle; in Warriors’ Gate.

-State of Decay was a very familar gothic tale.
-From the pen of Terrance Dicks, which could have had a place in the classic Philip Hinchcliffe era of 1974-76 and had infact been rewritten from an earlier script from 1977.
+State of Decay, was a very familar gothic tale.
+From the pen of Terrance Dicks, which could have had a place in the classic Philip Hinchcliffe era of 1974-76.
+It had infact, been rewritten – from an earlier script from 1977.

-New companion Adric (Matthew Waterhouse) was never a particularly well conceived (or written) character in Who’s long history.
-Waterhouse was recruited for the part after being talent-spotted, while working as a BBC clerk.
+New companion Adric (Matthew Waterhouse), was never a particularly well-conceived (or well-written) character.
+Waterhouse, was recruited for the part after being talent-spotted, while working as a BBC clerk.

-Warriors’ Gate was more poignant, as it marked the departure of companion Romana and K9 from the series.
-Indeed, at that very point – Tom Baker and Lalla Ward had (briefly) got married in real life too.
-So it made their farewell more heartfelt.
+Warriors’ Gate, was more poignant – as it marked the departure of companion Romana and K9, from the series.
+Indeed, at that very point – Tom Baker and Lalla Ward had (briefly) got married in real life too!
+So it made their farewell, more heartfelt – and personal.

-E-Space Trilogy, also marked the beginning of the end – for the Fourth Doctor too; who wearily sensed his generational mortality – was in sight.
+E-Space Trilogy, also marked the beginning of the end – for the Fourth Doctor too; who wearily sensed generational mortality; was in sight.